 How to Choose a Listing Agent

-Two of the biggest mistakes home sellers make when choosing a listing agent are selecting an agent solely based on the two things: the highest list price for your home and the lowest commission.
+The biggest mistake home sellers make when choosing a listing agent is selecting an agent based solely on two factors: the highest list price for your home and the lowest commission.

 At first glance, a seller might say, "What?
 Are you nuts?" because sellers want the highest possible price and to pay the least amount of commission.
 But those two criteria have very little to do with hiring a competent agent and, in many instances, are completely irrelevant.
 Let's look at why.

 The Highest Suggested List Price